Triclopyr: Structure and chemistry

+Once the product has cooled, a decolorising agent is often added, such as NaClO or 30% H_{2}O_{2}.

+Triclopyr is rapidly absorbed through plant leaves and roots.
+There, it mimics auxin, a plant hormone associated with plant growth regulation.
+Triclopyr is thought to acidify the cell wall, stimulating the activity of a membrane-bound ATPase proton pump.
+This causes uncontrolled cell division and vascular tissue destruction.

 History

 Triclopyr triethylammonium (TEA) was first registered in 1979 in the United States for use as an herbicide in non-crop areas and forestry to control broadleaf weeds and woody plants.
 A year later, in 1980, a formulation containing triclopyr butoxyethyl ester (BEE) was registered for similar applications.
 Both formulations expanded their usage to turf sites in 1984, and in 1985, triclopyr BEE was specifically registered for use on rangeland and permanent grass pastures.
 In 1995, the triclopyr TEA formulation received registration for use on rice crops to manage broadleaf weed species.

 Triclopyr's usage in the US in 2018 was 1.1 to 2 e6lb, and has held at roughly this level since 1998, by USGS estimates.
 It is mostly used on pasture and hay, with a small but consistent use on rice.

 Uses

-As presented by the Wisconsin Department of Natural resources, triclopyr is a systemic herbicide and is believed selective in its control of dicotyledonous (broadleaf) weeds and woody plants, while leaving monocotyledonous plants (such as grasses, bulbs, and conifers) largely unaffected.
+As presented by the Wisconsin Department of Natural resources, triclopyr is a systemic herbicide and is believed selective in its control of dicotyledonous (broadleaf) weeds and woody plants, while leaving conifers and monocotyledonous plants (such as grasses, bulbs, and orchids) largely unaffected.
 The fact sheet from this Wisconsin agency goes on to state, "It is a WSSA [Weed Science Society of America] Group 4 herbicide, meaning that the mechanism of action is by mimicking the plant growth hormone auxin", and that "[p]lant growth becomes abnormal and twisted following treatment, and plants decompose within one to two weeks after application".
 The guidance goes on to state thatTriclopyr needs to be applied to plants that are actively growing.
 If there is flowing water at a treated site, higher concentrations or a repeated application may be required.

 Triclopyr is a widely used herbicide with active registrations in Australia, the United States, Brazil, Canada, Morocco, Paraguay, South Africa and Southeast Asia.
 In the United States, it is sold under the trade names Garlon, Remedy, Turflon, Weed-B-Gon, Brush-B-Gon, and RoundUp Brush Killer, and in the United Kingdom as SBK Brushwood Killer.
 It is also a major ingredient in Confront.
 In addition to weed control, triclopyr has also been documented for use in controlling rust fungus on soybean crops.